gaokai320/extra-dependency/README.md

 5. We may fit a logestic regression model on these factor?

 ### RQ3: What kinds of extras do packages specify?
-Categorize extras accoding to their names, for example, development extras, alternative backends,
+Categorize extras accoding to their names, for example, development extras, alternative backends.

-### RQ3: Why do packages specify extras?
+### RQ4: Why do packages specify extras?

 Mining packages' code repositories or email survey

-### RQ4: What problems do developers face when using extras?
+### RQ5: What problems do developers face when using extras?

 Analyzing issues in Python projects that mentioned "extras".
 Issues can be related to specification and adoption.